 Make Room for a Mobile Bar

 A mobile bar will delight guests during cocktail hour because they won’t have to wait in line.
 Give the bubbly some wheels for a whimsical feel.
 For guests who don't drink, consider having a sparkling lemonade stand or even a sorbet cart.

 Help wedding guests get to know you and your partner better by creating a cute infographic of your relationship to display as a sign on welcome tables.
-Jackson also suggests incorporating a custom illustration into your save the date card that unfolds to tell the story of how you and your partner met, where you went on your first date, and where you became engaged.
+Jackson also suggests incorporating a custom illustration into your save-the-date card that unfolds to tell the story of how you and your partner met, where you went on your first date, and where you became engaged.

 For personal table runners, forget the linens and use a long piece of parchment with your vows written on it in calligraphy—très romantique.

-Your guests will have worked up an appetite from the dance floor by the time they leave for the night.
+Your guests will have worked up an appetite on the dance floor by the time they leave for the night.
 Send them home with a midnight snack (anything from shoestring fries to popcorn) to eat in their hotel for a favor that will actually get used.

 What guest doesn't appreciate a sweet treat?
 Jackson suggests surprising guests with a turndown service when they arrive back at their hotel following the rehearsal dinner.
 "The turndown service included a special note from the bride and groom and their favorite local doughnuts to be enjoyed as a late-night snack or morning treat," Jackson says.
 Other confections to consider include a trio of macarons, a cupcake, a warm cookie, or gourmet chocolates.

-Are you a wanderlusting pair with a travel theme?
+Are you a wanderlust pair with a travel theme?
 Go the extra mile and use leather luggage tags to hold the escort or place cards.
 For a summer wedding, consider using beach balls or seashells as escort cards.

-Take Inspo From a Family Photo
+Find Inspo From a Family Photo

 Use a Large Sign for Heartfelt Messages